flipt-io/flipt/sdk/go/README.md

 | 0.1.\*              |          ✓ |       ✓\* |
 | >= 0.2.\*           |          ✗ |         ✓ |

-\* Backwards compatible, but does can only access the `"default"` namespace.
+\* Backwards compatible, but can only access the `"default"` namespace.

 ## Get the SDK